forki/NoSilverBullet/slides/index.md

 > Men and months are interchangeable commodities only when a task can be partitioned among many workers with no communication between them.

 ---
-> Since software construction in inherently a systems effort - an exercise in complex interrelationships - communication effort is great, and it quickly dominates the decrease in individual task time brought about by partitioning.
+> Since software construction is inherently a systems effort - an exercise in complex interrelationships - communication effort is great, and it quickly dominates the decrease in individual task time brought about by partitioning.
 Adding more men then lengthens, not shortens, the schedule.

 ' this is systemic disease within IBM
 ' Document for others not